JuliaPhysics/Measurements.jl/docs/usage.rst

 The fact that two or more measurements are correlated means that there is some sort of relationship beetween them.
-In the context of measurements and error propagation theory, the term `correlation
+In the context of measurements and error propagation theory, the term "`correlation
 <https://en.wikipedia.org/wiki/Correlation_and_dependence>`__" is very broad and
 can indicate different things.
 Among others, there may be some dependence between uncertainties of different measurements with different values, or a